 Computer skills, artistic skills and creativity are all utilized in graphic design.
 It is also critical a designer is sensitive to deadlines and has the ability to manage time in such a way that client and project objectives are completed on time.

-While the wage level of graphic designers is in the middle range for entry level positions with similar education, the potential of graphic designers making money entrepreneurially is also available.
+The wage level of graphic designers is in the middle range for entry level positions with similar education.
+There is also potential for graphic designers to make money entrepreneurially.
 Many small businesses and organizations do not need full time designers, but they do need project work.
-These organizations often tap freelance (self employed) graphic designers to assist in these projects.
+These organizations often tap freelance (self-employed) graphic designers to help in these projects.

-Building a portfolio of work and making it available to potential employers or clients on line, is an important way for most graphic designers to get work.
+Building a portfolio of work and making it available to potential employers or clients online is an important way for most graphic designers to get work.
 It should be constantly updated and show a wide variety of examples.